 After that, we create a dictionary of outputs, where the layer names are the keys and the outputs are the values.

-Loss is the most important part of this script.
+The loss is the most important part of this script.
 We need to look at specific layer outputs of the model for either the content image and the generated image or the style image and the generated image.

 Where the content is the feature map of the content image, and gen is the feature map of the generated image.

 We initialize the loss to be zero.
 We get the outputs of the model for the layer block5_conv2, which is the layer I chose in this case for the content loss.
-The higher layers are better at recognizing the overall shapes like eyes, faces, while the lower layer are better at recognizing the lines like the paint brushes and the basic shapes.
+The higher layers are better at recognizing the overall shapes like eyes, faces, while the lower layers are better at recognizing the lines like the paint brushes and the basic shapes.

 Then we add the content loss, multiplied by the content weight, which in this case is 0.025, to the total loss.